mmul-it/training/Kubernetes-From-Scratch/Containers-Host-Networking.md

 1. Pull and run the "nginx" container image with the name "network-host-test" using the host networking.
 2. Check that the service will be reachable on localhost on the port exposed by the container.
 3. Stop the "network-host-test" container.
-4. Pull and run the "nginx" container image with the name "network-host-test" using the host networking and publishing the container 80 port to the 8888 port on the host.
+4. Run the "nginx" container image with the name "network-host-test" using the host networking and publishing the container 80 port to the 8888 port on the host.
 5. Is it possible?
 What happens?

 ## Solution

-1. Log into minikube and launch the container with `--network host` option:
+1. Log into minikube and launch the container with the `--network host` option:

    ``` console
    $ minikube ssh